leonardwall/For-Students/03. Computer Networking/11. Access Control Lists/CYL1 Solution.md

    2. Access CMD in the PC, from within the **Management** network, and execute the following command:
       1. `ping 172.16.1.1`
 5. Task 5
-   1. Access R1's global configuration and execure the following command:
+   1. Access R1's global configuration and execure the following commands:
       1. `ip access-list standard BLOCK_HOST`
 6. Task 6
    1. Access R1's global configuration and execure the following commands: